hdrummon/HugoHdrummon/content/post/Reflection6.md

 <figure>
 <img src="/img/Groupchat.png" >
 <figcaption>
-*Discussing how we will present on thursday*
+*Discussing how we will present on Thursday*
 </figcaption>
 </figure>
 I also focused on finishing the write-up for Traverxec so I can mostly focus on organizing a demo of Openadmin.